Peel Region homepage

 Honouring and celebrating diversity

-June is National Indigenous History Month in Canada.
-To recognize this month, we’ve launched a campaign titled, Indigenous History is NOW.
+June was National Indigenous History Month in Canada.
+To recognize the month, we launched a campaign titled, Indigenous History is NOW.

-Watch this first Indigenous History is NOW video and follow us on LinkedIn, Instagram, and X to see the next videos in the series as they get released weekly throughout June.
+Watch our Indigenous History is NOW videos and follow us on LinkedIn, Instagram, and X.

 In February 2024, we celebrated Black History Month by inviting a sample of Black employees across PRPS to share some of their unique contributions to their work based on their diverse insights.
 The richness of experience that our diverse workforce brings to this organization positions us to best serve our communities in Peel.